Jailed ex-PM Imran Khan appears before Pakistan top court by videolink

 But Khan continues to remain in jail due to his conviction in two other cases related to the leaking of state secrets and unlawful marriage.
 He was sentenced for 14 years in another case related to illegal sale of state gifts but the sentence was overturned by Islamabad High Court in April this year.

-It was in the land deal case that Khan was briefly detained on May 9 last year, leading to nationwide protests by the PTI and leading to an unprecedented government crackdown on the party, which included Khan’s imprisonment in several cases in August.
+It was in the land deal case that Khan was briefly detained on May 9 last year, triggering nationwide protests by the PTI and leading to an unprecedented government crackdown on the party, which included Khan’s imprisonment in several cases in August.

 PTI politician Sayed Zulfikar Bukhari told Al Jazeera he was hopeful Khan will be a “free man soon”.